Socializing with the family & friends?

 If you are pushing a stroller in a casino, you should never push the stroller on the carpet near any of the games.
 There are even some casinos that will ask you to leave if you do not follow this mostly unwritten rule.

 Your Family doesn’t include the rest of the Casino Patronage.

 Have a good time, but remember – you’re not alone!
 Respect those around you.
 Appropriate casino behavior means keep your partying contained to your group.
-Remember in Part 1I mentioned the following general suggestions:
+Follow these general suggestions:

 - “never do anything that would obstruct the traffic flow inside of the casino.
 If you want to take a look at something, or take a picture, try to make sure that you are off to the side and out of the main aisles.”

 Finally, when showing newbies to the casino, find less populated areas to hover over slots.
 Yelling across other patrons to talk and give each other advice is definitely rude.